PawDevUK/Portfolio-Server/routes/WorkTracker/ReadMe.md

 # ToDo

+- [ ] Fix problem with returning [Object] from nested objects
+- [ ] Fix days counter.
+At the moment it counts array length and not off day for same, reaped off days.
 - [ ] Add 12 months rota
 - [ ] Remove long float numbers
 - [ ] Find pay day